 IACC CONFERENCE CENTER INDUSTRY AWARD

 First granted in 2002, the IACC Conference Center Industry Award provides a $5000 grant-in-aid to a deserving graduate or undergraduate student of hospitality.
-This award helps offset the growing cost of education, and it includes registration fees for both the annual conference and the pre-conference study tour and accommodations at the IACC-Americas Annual Conference in the spring of the award year.
+This award helps offset the growing cost of education, and it includes registration fees for both the annual conference and accommodations at the IACC-Americas Annual Conference in the spring of the award year.

 To be considered for this award, the successful candidate must meet the following criteria:

 - Full-time, active student pursuing a hospitality-related degree at an accredited institution.

 - Minimum grade point average of 3.3.